isaacto/cronrepo/README.md

 # The cron runner

-If you ever written a cron job you know that the environment as seen by the cron job is quite different from your normal environment: PATH is very simplistic (usually so simplistic that you end up setting up your PATH in your script as the first step).
-In cronrepo this is done for you.
+If you ever written a cron job, you know that the environment as seen by the cron job is quite different from your normal environment: PATH is very simplistic (usually so simplistic that you end up setting up your PATH in your script as the first step), all the environment variables set in your shell init script are not present, etc.  To make it easier to use, cronrepo creates an environment before running the cron job files.

-In particular, when you use "cronrepo install", a "runner script" is created.
+More precisely, when you use `cronrepo install`, a "runner script" is created.
 All current environment variables (except a few) are converted into variable exporting commands in the runner script, and the current directory is also set in the script.
 So at the end, the